ReactiveCocoa/ReactiveCocoa/README.md

 ### Disposables
 The `-[RACSubscribable subscribe:]` method returns a `RACDisposable`.
 That disposable encapsulates the tasks necessary to clean up the subscription.
 You can call `-dispose` on a disposable to end your subscription.

+## It's ugly!
+OK I might grant you that.
+Beauty is in the eye of the beholder and all that.
+We've played with a lot of different formatting styles so try to find one that's both concise and readable.
+The examples are in the style we currently use.

+That said, it's also a matter of getting used to what a different kind of code looks like.
+Give it time.
+It might grow on you.